jbiclustge/JBiclustGE-GUI/README.md

 3. Enter into the folder of JBiclustGE-GUI (downloaded in the previous step)
    - The compilation process produces verbose output, presenting all the operations that are being performed in compilation.
 Thus, you can perform the compilation in two ways:
-      - Quiet Mode, presenting only the errors: mvn clean package -q
+      - Quiet Mode, presenting only the errors:
+           ```
+           mvn clean package -q
+           ```

-      - Normal Mode, presenting the main operations occurring in compilation: mvn clean package
+      - Normal Mode, presenting the main operations occurring in compilation:
+           ```
+           mvn clean package
+           ```

 3. Installers will be placed into folder "target"
-    - File "JBiclustGE-installer.jar" is the installer that can be used in windows or linux
+    - File "jbiclustge-installer.jar" is the installer that can be used in windows or linux
-    - File "JBiclustGE.deb" is the deb installer that can be used only in linux
+    - File "jbiclustge.deb" is the deb installer that can be used only in linux

+## Installation

+To proceed with installation using jbiclustge-installer.jar, follow this [instructions](https://jbiclustge.github.io/configs/download/#windows-and-linux-jar-installer)

+Otherwise if you are using the jbiclustge.deb, follow this [instructions](https://jbiclustge.github.io/configs/download/#linux-deb-installer)